 Deliverable and Expected Use

 Deliverable: Meeting notes and a possible presentation at a full CAEECC quarterly meeting or Portfolio Performance Report Review.
 A formal report may not be needed, and it may be more valuable to provide feedback in real time.
+Additional deliverables could be proposed by EAC members and discussed at a CAEECC quarterly meeting.

 Expected use of the recommendations: informal recommendations to the PAs and CPUC ED.